 "In the development of a recent block, we learned that the block overlapped with the potential Old-Growth Recruitment (OGR) polygons.
 We hired a forest ecologist to ascertain the quality of the polygon using methodologies adapted from the Great Bear Rainforest.
 Some of the original block area had indeed good OGR and we modified the block.
 The OGR now anchors a reserve corridor system to function as future old-growth and wildlife corridors.
 All our blocks now go through a voluntary ecosystem assessment where ecosystems and wildlife values are assessed and to provide linkages to our strategic Ecosystem Based Management objectives.
-Our approach incudes an immediate set aside of the BEST 10% of the OGR polygons to meet the target recommendation." - Warren Hansen, Manager, Sunshine Coast Community Forest forest-resources/old-growthforests/information-and-analysis).
+Our approach incudes an immediate set aside of the BEST 10% of the OGR polygons to meet the target recommendation." - Warren Hansen, Manager, Sunshine Coast Community Forest 75% of reporting community forests have a plan in place or a plan in progress for conserving old growth beyond existing legal obligations.
+39% of respondents are developing a new plan for the three types of Old Growth described by the Technical Advisory Panel (gov.bc.ca/gov/content/ industry/forestry/managing-ourforest-resources/old-growthforests/information-and-analysis).
 Alternatively, community forests are implementing zoning concepts based on principles guided by the local First Nations and Ecosystem Based Management.